sebastian-mutz/fsml/paper/paper.md

 ## Scope

-FSML is a scientific toolkit consisting statistical and machine learning procedure that are frequently needed for common research problems (see examples).
+FSML is a scientific toolkit consisting statistical and machine learning procedure that are often needed in research (see examples and projects).
 These procedures are categorised into five thematic modules:

 - STS: Basic (sample) statistics for describing and understanding data (e.g., mean, variance, correlation)
 - TST: Parametric and non-parametric hypothesis tests (e.g., Mann–Whitney U , analysis of variance)